jest command line runner has a number of useful options. You can run

 -i.
 Run all tests serially in the current process, rather than creating a worker pool of child processes that run tests.
 This can be useful for debugging.

 Run only the tests that were specified with their exact paths.

 Note: The default regex matching works fine on small runs, but becomes slow if provided with multiple patterns and/or against a lot of tests.
 This option replaces the regex matching logic and by that optimizes the time it takes Jest to filter specific test files

-The path to a module that runs some code to configure or set up the testing framework before each test.
-Beware that files imported by the setup script will not be mocked during testing.
+A list of paths to modules that run some code to configure or to set up the testing framework before each test.
+Beware that files imported by the setup scripts will not be mocked during testing.